Skip to main content

 5. Replication

 • Followers: Replicate data from the leader.
-If the leader fails, a follower becomes the new leader.
+If the leader fails, a follower is promoted to the new leader within seconds, and producers/consumers reconnect automatically.

 Producers & Consumers